US Women’s Open pushed to Monday because of thunderstorms - The Boston Globe

 Shibuno won the Women’s British Open last year in her major championship debut — and her first tournament outside Japan — and is bidding to become the third woman to win two majors the first time playing them.
 Se Ri Pak was the most recent in 1998 at the LPGA Championship and US Women’s Open.

-Shibuno was at 4-under 209, one shot ahead of Amy Olson, the 28-year-old from North Dakota who has not won in her seven years on the LPGA Tour.
+She was at 4-under-par 209, one shot ahead of Amy Olson, the 28-year-old from North Dakota who has not won in her seven years on the LPGA Tour.
 Only two other players, Moriya Jutanugarn and Ji Yeong Kim2, were under par.

 Ariya Jutanugarn, a two-time major champion and former No. 1 player in the world, made birdie on her first hole before play was stopped.
 That pulled her within five shots of the lead.